A computer purchase is a financial transaction.

 Purchased Computer Journal Entry

-We can record the transaction in two approaches.
-The first one is to record the entry by involving the Vendor payable GL, and the other approach is to exclude such liability accounts.
-We can follow any approach.
-But there will not be any difference in the result (journal entries).
+We can record the transaction using two approaches.
+The first one involves the Vendor payable GL, and the other excludes such liability accounts.
+We can follow either approach.
+However, the result (journal entries) will be the same.

 Primary Approach

-1) Recording the consideration payable to Vendor for Purchased Computer
+1) Recording the consideration payable to the Vendor for the Purchased Computer

 2) Payment to the Vendor

-If the transaction relates to the operating business, the computers purchased will be inventory.
-However, if the asset purchases are to obtain economic benefits for more than 12 months and helps in conducting business.
-So, we call such purchases as Fixed assets.
+If the transaction relates to the operating business, the computers purchased will be in inventory.
+However, if the asset purchases are to obtain economic benefits for more than 12 months and help in conducting business, we call such purchases fixed assets.

-Fixed assets support business either directly or indirectly.
-The word direct here means the assets held for the production of goods.
-For example, there is a Plant & Machinery that manufactures the goods traded by the entity.
-Such Machinery will help in conducting the business.
-So, it directly supports the company.
+Fixed assets support businesses either directly or indirectly.
+The word direct here means assets held for the production of goods.
+For example, there is a Plant and machinery that manufactures the goods traded by the entity.
+Such Machinery will help in conducting the business, so it directly supports the company.

-There will be some fixed assets, such as buildings, computers, and furniture, for just administrative purposes.
+Some fixed assets, such as buildings, computers, and furniture, will be used for administrative purposes.
 Such assets indirectly ensure that the business is run smoothly and effectively.

 Runners Insight:

-There is a subtle difference between fixed asset and non current asset.
-The term non-Current asset is a broader and it encompasses all tangible or intangible, movable or immovable, production-related assets, administrative, fictitious assets, etc. So, it’s advisable to use non-current assets instead of Fixed assets.
+There is a subtle difference between fixed assets and non-current assets.
+The term non-current asset is broader and encompasses all tangible or intangible, movable or immovable, production-related assets, administrative, fictitious assets, etc. So, it’s advisable to use non-current assets instead of Fixed assets.

 Secondary Approach:

-Irrespective of its usage and type of fixed asset, there will normally be wear and tear due to everyday use.
-Therefore, we need to charge a portion of those assets to the profit and loss statement depending on their useful assets.
+Irrespective of its usage and type of fixed asset, wear and tear will typically occur due to everyday use.
+Therefore, depending on their valuable assets, we need to charge a portion of them to the profit and loss statement.
 So, let’s learn how to record the depreciation expenses.

-There are different methods of calculating the depreciation expense.
+There are different methods of calculating depreciation expense.
 One of the best methods is the straight-line method.
 The calculation is straightforward.
-We arrive at the annual depreciation by dividing the total cost of the assets by the useful life.
-So, there isn’t any complex formula for straight line method depreciation.
-That’s very simple.
+We arrive at the annual depreciation by dividing the total cost of the assets by their useful life.
+So, there isn’t any complex formula for the straight-line method of depreciation—it’s very simple.

 Runners Insight

-Determining Useful life depends on the best industry practices.
-So, it can be the best estimate from the experts in the respective fields.
+Determining Useful life depends on best industry practices.
+Experts in the respective fields can provide the best estimate.

 Frequently Asked Questions